wildlarva/mcdecoder/src_docs/spec_mc_desc.rst

 ========================================================================================================

 :code:`format` defines the encoding format of an instruction.
-Instruction can be split into multiple parts which are named instruction fields.
+Instruction can be split into multiple parts, which are named instruction fields.
 One field can be split into several bit ranges.
 Each bit range is called a subfield in a field.